kanarinka/What-Do-The-2016-Candidates-Say/README.md

 Data scraped and compiled by myself, Yuval Shapira and [the Engagement Lab](http://elab.emerson.edu).
 Python script to assemble the files by Guy Shapira.

+Use this data with [DataBasic.io](https://www.databasic.io) to start doing some basic text analysis on the candidates, like the below:

 ## Hillary Clinton